-However, the company still needs to log some data, saving your email address (a throw-away email account could be used for the activation code) and the date of your connections.
-Relevant data security information should be safe, at least according to the company's statements.
+However, the company does log some data, such as your email address (a throw-away email account could be used for the activation code) and the date of your connections.
+Pertinent information should be safe, at least according to the company's statements.
 And you can trust these since ExpressVPN has allowed its security to be independently audited by third parties, the most recent of which was conducted by PwC in June 2020.

-During the numerous tests conducted using the service's live chat, we were answered within seconds by knowledgeable support personnel.
-A question sent using the app's contact form was answered within 20 hours.
+During several tests of the service's live chat, we received answers from knowledgeable support personnel within seconds.
+A question sent using the app's contact form was answered after 20 hours.

-For ExpressVPN's excellent services and features, customers need to dig a bit deeper into their wallets than for other providers.
-Similarly to other services, the price depends on the length of the contract, however, the savings from long-term contracts are a bit less than elsewhere.
+For ExpressVPN's excellent services and features, customers need to dig a bit deeper into their wallets than with other providers.
+The exact price still depends on the length of your contract, however, the savings from long-term ones are slightly less than elsewhere.
 An overview of ExpressVPN's current rates is provided in the table below:

 |12 Months||6 Months||1 Month|

-ExpressVPN accepts all major credit cards, PayPal, and additional payment methods such as Alipay, Yandex, or Giropay.
+ExpressVPN accepts all major credit cards, PayPal, and payment methods like Alipay, Yandex, or Giropay.
 For even more anonymity, subscriptions can also be paid with BitCoin.

-ExpressVPN is highly regarded by its users, with its good performance and user-friendliness frequently lauded.
-Its main disadvantage is (for many potential users) its high price.
+ExpressVPN is highly regarded by its customers, with its good performance and user-friendliness frequently praised.
+The most common criticism levelled against the service is its high price.